okeeffed/dennisokeeffe-blog/content/blog/2020-07-19-cra-with-snowpack.md

 ```

 These options are some that I carried over from the `Create Snowpack App` starter application.
 The `devOptions` may not be required, although I found the build would fail prior to add `fallback: "public/index.html"` to those options.

+## An important update for Create-React-App 4.0

+In the CRA 4 `src/App.js` file, you will note does not import React for you.
+If you wish to use Snowpack, you will need to add import React from 'react' to the top of the file.

 ## Running out Application